Proto:Crash Bandicoot 2: Cortex Strikes Back/September 29th, 1997 build

 - N. Gin's voice volume is too low.

-- If destroying both arms at the same time, the healthbar will take only one point instead.
+- If destroying both arms at the same time, the healthbar will lose only one point instead.

 - In green gem route, a hole is missing between the first two shrinkrays.